wp-plugins/featured-page-widget/readme.txt

 * First release

 == Upgrade Notice ==

+= 1.7 =
+Fixes an infinite loop issue that affected widgets with only one page selected.

 = 1.4 =
 Fixes a couple of issues and cleans up the code.